zedr/rheia/README.md

     4. Run the command "make db"
     5. Run the command "make user", and create your user's credentials
     6. Run the command "make serve"

 Rheia will be available on http://localhost:8000 .
 Open your browser and visit the URL.

 To build the documentation:
     1. "cd" into the "docs" folder
     2. Run the command "make html"
     3. Open the "index.html" in the newly generated build/html folder

+## Configuration and usage
+    1. Log into Rheia with your superuser account
+    2. Click on the Admin link on the top right corner
+    3. Add a new Client
+    4. Add a new Team
+    5. Add yourself and the new client to the new team
+    6. Add a new Project
+    7. Add one or more new Activities
+    8. Go back to the main site
+    9. You should now be able to log time